Addono/docusaurus-plugin-goatcounter/README.md

 npm install docusaurus-plugin-goatcounter
 ```

 Then, configure Docusaurus to use your plugin by adding the following to `docusaurus.config.js`.
 Replace `your-goatcounter-code` with the identifier of your GoatCounter instance.
-E.g. if you acecss GoatCounter at https://acmecorp.goatcounter.com, then your code is `acmecorp`.
+E.g. if you access GoatCounter at https://acmecorp.goatcounter.com, then your code is `acmecorp`.

 ```js
 module.exports = {